Androz2091/uoe-compec-cw1-linux-instructions/README.md

 ## UoE Compsec CW1 on a personal laptop

 Tested using a fresh Ubuntu 24.04.1 LTS.
+If you are using Windows, you can easily install Ubuntu on a USB stick and boot on this stick (it's not a dual boot, Linux will disappear once you unplug the stick).

 <img width="1920" height="1198" alt="image" src="https://github.com/user-attachments/assets/a240d82c-93a5-4f74-b500-bddb03ac4868" />